p360-workshop/DevDays-2020/Elasticsearch/05-lab.md

 ## Build the Application

 Get the code from  https://github.com/raghaj/elasticsearch-dem [here]

+Check the current directory, (>pwd)

 '''
   git clone https://github.com/raghaj/elasticsearch-demo

 '''
+This will clone the code into the current directory

+'''
+  cd elasticsearch-demo

+'''

 Edit the Configuration properties to configure the elastic index

-The properties is : /src/main/resource/application.properties
+The properties is : /src/main/resources/application.properties

 ```
 elastic.server=https://vpc-p360-workshop-es-zlorjg2hjxh6cwsmstzgqgap2u.us-east-1.es.amazonaws.com:443